The Great Sector and Station Debate

 In conclusion, let us honor the legacy of the Border Patrol by acknowledging the truth of its history.
 By critically examining these historical claims, we gain a more inclusive and accurate understanding of the Border Patrol’s origins, recognizing the many contributions that shaped the organization.
 It's a history that goes beyond myths and legends, recognizing the real efforts and achievements that have defined the U.S. Border Patrol.
 By embracing this truth, we not only correct historical inaccuracies but also enrich our understanding and appreciation of the Border Patrol's complex and multifaceted legacy.

-El Paso and Detroit's significant contributions to the Border Patrol are undeniable, from Frank Berkshire's proposals to the unique organizational structure in Detroit.
+El Paso and Detroit's significant contributions to the Border Patrol are undeniable, from Frank Berkshire's proposals to the similar organizationals structure in those two cities.
 However, the importance of accurate historical understanding cannot be overstated.
 By examining historical claims and reviewing available records, we recognize not just one or two sectors but all 32, acknowledging their unique roles and achievements.

 I encourage readers to explore further, delve into HonorFirst's Historical Documents Library.
 Additionally, I invite you to explore the HonorFirst History Page and the links it contains, offering a wealth of information on the U.S. Border Patrol's rich legacy: